-Motorcyclists are more exposed than a driver of a vehicle and are more susceptible to serious injury if they're in an accident.
-Figuring out the next steps can be a challenge, but the most important thing is making sure that the injured motorcyclist has their injuries treated as soon as possible.
+Motorcyclists are more exposed than a driver of a four wheeled vehicle and are more susceptible to serious injury if they're in an accident.
+Figuring out the next steps can be a challenge, but the most important thing is making sure that the motorcyclist has their injuries treated as soon as possible.

 Once that’s taken care of, there is a lot more to worry about.
 There are medical bills as well as personal pain and suffering while you’re healing, which needs to be addressed.

 Whatever you need help with, our motorcycle accident attorneys can help you get the compensation you deserve.
 Contact us today to see what we can do to help.

 So What Causes Motorcycle Accidents?

 There are many things that can happen to cause an accident when you’re riding a motorcycle.
 One of the most common causes of an accident is a negligent driver making a left-hand turn in a vehicle.
 This can typically happen when a car and motorcycle are approaching each other coming from opposite directions.
 Typically, the car will make a left turn, not seeing the approaching motorcycle.
 This causes the motorcycle to crash into the side of the vehicle.
 Depending on the speed, this could cause serious injuries or even death.

 Another common accident happens when lanes are merging, and the motorcycle is not seen.
 Many people attribute this to the motorcycle being a small vehicle that is more difficult to see and easy to lose in your blind spot.
 Cars that don’t see the motorcycle will merge in front of the motorcycle, often cutting them off or crashing right into them.
 If you’re a motorcyclist, it’s best practice to avoid lingering in a car’s blind spot so you can safely get by and into a more visible part of the road.